-The northeastern states has hunting similar to what you would find in the southeastern region of Appalachia – deer, bear, etc. But it is also a fantastic place to hunt other game, like bobcat and the numerous waterfowl that migrate along the Atlantic Flyaway.
+The northeastern states have hunting similar to what you would find in the southeastern region of Appalachia – deer, bear, etc. But it is also a fantastic place to hunt other game, like bobcat and the numerous waterfowl that migrate along the Atlantic Flyaway.

 Hunting in the northeast region tends to be slightly different strategically than hunting in other regions.
 Old growth forests, reclamation timber, and orchards can be a little tricky.
 A lot of the timber project territories lack concentrated foodstuffs and the orchards can often lack bedding areas or undergrowth.
 The trick is to know your game species and their habits where you will be hunting.

-The bobcat is a medium sized brown cat with black spots.
+The bobcat is a medium-sized brown cat with black spots.
 Its coat will be more of a grey in winter.
 The ears are large with short tufts at the top and a short tail (hence the name) A bobcat is around two feet tall at the shoulders and can weigh up to forty pounds.
 They have excellent hearing and eyesight.

 Bobcats are found all over the United States and even Canada and Mexico.
 There are only a few places in the Midwest where they are not typically found.
 In some areas their numbers are quite high – New Hampshire has a large bobcat population in the several hundred.
 They are known as the Ghosts of the Forest because these nocturnal hunters are so rarely seen by most people.
 So far, I’ve only encountered three in the woods.

-They eat a wide variety of small animals including ground hogs, squirrels, moles, raccoons, skunks, rabbits, and even larger prey like deer.
+They eat a wide variety of small animals including groundhogs, squirrels, moles, raccoons, skunks, rabbits, and even larger prey like deer.
 They can live in a variety of habitats including desert, mountains, farmland and even swamps.
 They will den in either a rocky crevice or a hollow tree.
 They don’t spend a lot of time up in a tree, though they can climb well.
-Bobcats can also swim, but would prefer not to.
+Bobcats can also swim but would prefer not to.

 Rabbits are their preferred prey, so look for rabbits when you are out hunting a bobcat.
 If you can see a place where a bobcat has made a kill, he will be close by.
-The first thing you should look for is tracks.
+The first thing you should look for is the tracks.
 It’s useless to try to hunt a bobcat who happens to be miles away on the other side of his territory.
 The tracks will tell you a lot about the cat you are hunting too.
-It will show you want sort of cover structure he prefers, the bedding type he likes, where he feels safe enough to cross roads and creeks, and even his hunting methods.
+It will show you want the type of cover structure he prefers, the bedding type he likes, where he feels safe enough to cross roads and creeks, and even his hunting methods.
 Bobcats tend to follow the same paths – even the same paths that the previous territory owner used.
 These bobcat trails will be used for many generations.

 Bobcats respond well to calls – even one that has just eaten.
 Some hunters swear by motion decoys too since the cats hone in on motion and are extremely curious.
 It’s advisable to stand up when you are calling with your back against a tree so you can scan a wider area with your eyes.
 Position yourself with rocks or brush to break up your outline, but don’t be IN any undergrowth – the bush moving around will give away your position.
 You want to pick a spot with good visibility but also close to really dense cover – bobcats don’t like going out into the open.
 Avoid using coyote calls, and if you see a coyote you probably won’t see a bobcat.

 Bobcats are oblivious to human scent – it’s just your movement or noise that will scare them off.
 So no matter what happens, just hold still.
-If you shoot and miss hold very still and try making a call with your mouth – more often than not the bobcat will be curious and hold completely still long enough for you to get a follow up shot.
+If you shoot and miss hold very still and try making a call with your mouth – more often than not the bobcat will be curious and hold completely still long enough for you to get a follow-up shot.

 Bobcats will stalk up to your range, they are known for creeping up and then standing completely still to determine the location of the call before moving in.
 It is easy to spook a bobcat – the key is to be completely still and patient.
 When you are sounding the call – make it sound as believable as possible.
 Don’t play a distressed rabbits call too loud or for too long.
 A 20-30 second interval with a few minutes in between is plenty adequate.
 And a rabbit squeal usually can’t be heard more than 70-80 yards away.
 After half an hour if you don’t hear or see anything, find your trail markings and move on another few hundred yards down the way and try again.

 The eastern cottontail is the most common rabbit in the United States and they are found all over from southern Canada all the way down to South America.
 The eastern cottontail has brown-grey fur with lighter fur on its nose and underside.
-The tail of course is white as cotton.
-In the northeast there is also the New England cottontail, which looks very similar, but it has a black patch between its ears and is usually a little smaller.
+The tail, of course, is white as cotton.
+In the northeast, there is also the New England cottontail, which looks very similar, but it has a black patch between its ears and is usually a little smaller.

 Cottontails prefer the habitat that is just between the woods and the open land.
 They can be in brushy undergrowth, fields, thickets and even swamps.
 They especially like briar brambles and honeysuckles.
 Rabbits eat a large variety of plants including grasses, clover, fruit, vegetables, twigs, and bark.
-They prefer the bark of dogwood, maple, birch and oak.
+They prefer the bark of dogwood, maple, birch, and oak.
 They are mostly nocturnal and like the early morning hours.

 Cottontails can leap an amazing 10+ feet and run up to 15 miles an hour.
 They are highly territorial and live mostly solitary lives.
 When being chased by a predator, the cottontail jumps in a zigzag pattern to break up its scent trail.

 Cottontails will mate between February and September.
 The female will build a nest in a sunken place in the ground and line with fur from her chest and other soft materials.
-The babies are born after just one month gestation and will have up to four litters a year.
+The babies are born after just one-month gestation and will have up to four litters a year.
 They are able to conceive just a couple of hours after giving birth.

 Rabbits can be hunted with or without dogs.
 They can be taken with a bow, a .22 rifle, a pistol or a shotgun.
 Some people can hunt them with or without dogs.
 The rabbit will circle around their small home territory when flushed and run typically around a hundred yards or so and will eventually make their way back.
-Rabbits can’t stand to be out waited.
+Rabbits can’t stand to be outwaited.
 So when you find a good location, walk through it slowly.
 For every dozen or so steps and then stop and pause for 20-30 seconds.
 Rabbits will think they are spotted and try to make a run for it.
-Shooting rabbits is a very fast paced hunt – there is no time to lead them and follow through.
+Shooting rabbits is a very fast-paced hunt – there is no time to lead them and follow through.
 That means you need to have your gun at the ready with your trigger finger on the trigger guard.

 The beaver is the largest rodent in North America.
 They can be up to four feet long and weigh over sixty pounds.
 He uses his tail to balance when gnawing on trees and to slap on the water as a warning when he spots a predator.
 They have a special membrane over their eyes that allow them to open their eyes in the water.
 Its dark brown fur is covered in Castoreum, which is an oily substance that helps the water to bead off of it.